Inner-strength training tip # 14: Everything that doesn’t come into play is for a reason

 You’re ready to move up in your company!
-Searching through the job openings on the intranet, you’re heart races at the possibilities and new doors that could open.
+Searching through the job openings on the intranet, you’re heart races at the possibilities and new doors that could open for you!

 The day of the interview arrives.
-You go in there, confident, and give the performance of your life.
-You really try your best.
+Confidently, you enter the conference room and give the performance of your life.

 And while you may have had some stumbling moments.
 Overall, you give yourself some credit.